How To Make Money Welding in Your Garage: Must-Have Tools

 The type and thickness of the steel will determine the kind of welding that can be best used on it.
 Although MIG will probably give the best results, stick and arc welding will do well for thick steel sheets, and TIG and MIG welding will be a good fit for mild and stainless materials.

-You can earn yourself a handsome sum welding in your garage.
-All you need to do is get word of your entrepreneurial effort out and develop a fail-proof marketing plan.
-Reach out to friends, family, acquaintances and ask around if they have any welding requirements.
+You can earn a handsome sum welding in your garage.
+You only need to spread the word about your entrepreneurial effort and develop a fail-proof marketing plan.
+Contact friends, family, and acquaintances and ask if they have welding requirements.

 As long as you know your goals and work towards accomplishing them, nothing can stop you.
 You can step up your marketing endeavors with Facebook and Google Ads.
 You could also go the traditional way and print newspaper ads.
 A business card that you can distribute among potential clients always helps.